-- StdoutStream: writes in the stdout - stderr_stream.
-All options starting with stderr_stream. other than class will be passed the constructor when creating an instance of the class defined in stderr_stream.class. - stdout_stream.class A fully qualified Python class name that will be instanciated, and will receive the stdout stream of all processes in its () method.
-Circus provides two classes you can use without prefix: - FileStream: writes in a file - QueueStream: write in a memory Queue - StdoutStream: writes in the stdout - stdout_stream.
-All options starting with stdout_stream. other than class will be passed the constructor when creating an instance of the class defined in stdout_stream.class. - send_hup if True, a process reload will be done by sending the SIGHUP signal.
-Defaults to False. - max_retry The number of times we attempt to start a process, before we abandon and stop the whole watcher.
+- QueueStream: write in a memory Queue - StdoutStream: writes in the stdout - stderr\stream.\ All options starting with stderr\stream. other than class will be passed the constructor when creating an instance of the class defined in stderr stream.class. - stdout\stream.class A fully qualified Python class name that will be instanciated, and will receive the stdout stream of all processes in its \\call\\() method.
+Circus provides two classes you can use without prefix: - FileStream: writes in a file - QueueStream: write in a memory Queue - StdoutStream: writes in the stdout - stdout\stream.\ All options starting with stdout\stream. other than class will be passed the constructor when creating an instance of the class defined in stdout\stream.class. - send\hup if True, a process reload will be done by sending the SIGHUP signal.
+Defaults to False. - max\retry The number of times we attempt to start a process, before we abandon and stop the whole watcher.
 Defaults to 5. - priority Integer that defines a priority for the watcher.
 When the Arbiter do some operations on all watchers, it will sort them with this field, from the bigger number to the smallest.
 Defaults to 0. - singleton If set to True, this watcher will have at the most one process.
-Defaults to False. - use_sockets If set to True, this watcher will be able to access defined sockets via their file descriptors.
+Defaults to False. - use\sockets If set to True, this watcher will be able to access defined sockets via their file descriptors.
 If False, all parent fds are closed when the child process is forked.
-Defaults to False.
+Defaults to False. - max\age If set then the process will be restarted sometime after max\age seconds.
+This is useful when processes deal with pool of connectors: restarting processes improves the load balancing.
+Defaults to being disabled. - max\age\variance If max\age is set then the process will live between max\age and max\age + random(0, max\age\variance) seconds.
+This avoids restarting all processes for a watcher at once.
+Defaults to 30 seconds.